-Maria Elliott is chair of the firm's Real Estate, Municipal and Environmental group and is co-chair of the firm's Construction group.
+Maria Elliott is chair of the firm's Real Estate, Municipal and Environmental Practice Group.
 Her practice focuses on both real estate and construction transactions, including the purchase and sale of real estate, commercial leases, including office, shopping center, warehouse and cell tower leases, residential leases, zoning and land development, construction contracts, formation of entities for real estate ownership, business and real estate financing, condominium and planned communities, property assessment appeals, real estate tax exemption requests, and various agricultural real estate matters, including Clean and Green (Act 319), Conservation Reserve Enhancement Program (CREP), and agricultural preservation easements.
-Maria also counsels higher education clients on campus security matters.

 Maria takes the time to understand her clients’ business so she can design legal and business solutions to best meet their needs.
 She also works closely with international clients to help them better understand real estate and construction matters, especially if there may be any language barriers or differences in business and legal practices.
 Maria is conversational in Italian and has some working knowledge of Spanish.
 Maria represents businesses of all types and sizes across a wide range of industries, including: